 Task 6.
 Conduct a virtual stakeholder workshop.
 Obtain feedback from stakeholders on the validated methods and implementation of these methods via an interactive workshop.
 Based on feedback received in the workshop, make final adjustments to the methods and develop an implementation plan for state DOTs and local agencies for applying the methods to intersection projects.

 Task 7.
 Submit final deliverables.
-Deliverables shall include (1) a conduct of research report summarizing the research effort; (2) the new methods or modifications; (3) the implementation plan for state DOTs and local agencies; and (4) a slide summary of the research.
+Deliverables shall include (1) a conduct of research report summarizing the research effort; (2) the new methods or modifications; (3) the implementation plan for state DOTs and local agencies (see Special Note I); and (4) a slide summary of the research.

 STATUS: Proposals have been received in response to the RFP.
 The project panel will meet to select a contractor to perform the work.